Loading...

 Work on the extui branch (this is the branch for all work going forward)

-In your fork, follow the steps in the images section of this file to change the current bitmaps and translate them.
+In your fork, follow to change the current bitmaps and translate them.
 There are XCF files available as the source of these bitmaps, usable in Gimp, to make life easier but you can do what you want.

 When we change something, it is up to you to replicate those screen changes.
 Therefore I recommend only to update the screen backgrounds and don't use the DWIN editor for anything other than for the purpose of generating the ICL file.